oVirt/ovirt-site/source/feature/instance-types.html.md

 | is_delete_protected     | protection from accidental deletion          | Y        |       | N             |       |
 | is_disabled              | disabled-template (for templates only)       | Y        |       | N             |       |

+#### Entities' Details

+**VM**
+The "New Server" and "New Desktop" buttons in GUI will be replaced by a common "New VM" button with a combo box where you can choose from "Optimized for Server" and "Optimized for Desktop".
+The exact meaning this switch:

+*   **Optimized for Server**:
+    -   does not have soundcard
+    -   the disk image is cloned
+    -   is not stateless
+*   **Optimized for Desktop**:
+    -   has soundcard
+    -   the image is used
+    -   is stateless

+This are only the default values which will be present in the GUI - the user can change them.

+**Image**
+ **Volume**
+Do we want it to 3.3?

 **Instance Types (Flavors)**
-Expose a new top level entity with the API and GUI for *Instance Type* This entity will represent the hardware profile for a virtual machine.
-An Instance type should have a name and description (the period should be supported in the name).

-We should support leaving the logical network empty, since this may be overridden by the user when the virtual machine is deployed.
- Virtual disks should not be included in the instance configuration.
 A user should be able to create an instance type using a dialog similar to the *new server/desktop* dialog.
 Here a user should be able to define their instance configuration.
  A new set of permissions should be created:
 \* Create Instance